 Imagine if you saw an ad for a 235-room hotel that boasted luxury suites, an Olympic-sized pool, a casino, and restaurants that offered fine dining experiences.
 It might sound pretty good, huh?
 What if it offered, “high-profile anniversaries, birthdays, weddings and bar mitzvahs, from weddings for 280 to an intimate family dinner for 12?”

-If you were planning on visiting the city where it was located, Manchester, England, it might be an option, right?
+If you were planning on visiting the city where it was located, Manchester, England, it might be an option for the next time you visited that city, right?
 After all, it said it was, “one of the newest 5 star hotels in the city,’ in operation since 2014 and had hosted thousands of guests, including celebrities and politicians.
 And hey, it had lovely luxury rooms that look like this:

 There’s only one problem – the hotel doesn’t exist.